Political positions of Herman Cain: China

 Cain addressed the gaffe in an interview with Ginni Thomas of The Daily Caller on Wednesday evening, and attempted to clarify his comments.
 "Maybe I misspoke," he said.
 "What I meant was China does not have the size of the nuclear capability that we have.
 They do have a nuclear capability.
 I was talking about their total nuclear capability."

 Uzbekistan

 Cain continued, "Knowing who is the head of some of these small insignificant states around the world, I don't think that is something that is critical to focusing on national security and getting this economy going.
 When I get ready to go visit that country, I'll know who it is, but until then, I want to focus on the big issues that we need to solve."
+While discussing his lack of knowledge about who the president of Uzbekistan was, Cain mispronounced the name of the country as "Ubeki-beki-beki-beki-stan-stan".

 Other issues

 2008 presidential election

 In 2008, Cain initially praised Democratic candidate Barack Obama, saying of Obama that "His gift is the gift of oratory.
 That's not just the ability to speak, but the ability to connect with people."
 He also said that he would consider supporting Obama "under the right circumstances" but only if he made a serious attempt to "reach across the aisle".
 Cain instead endorsed Mitt Romney in the Republican primary, and eventually supported the GOP nominee, John McCain.